 - Gettext .po and .mo files

-You can also work with file types supported by your computer-assisted translation (CAT), such as .docx, .xlsx, etc.
+You can work with file types through your computer-assisted translation (CAT), such as .docx, .xlsx, etc.

-It’s strongly recommended, although technically not required, that you work in a specialized field such as financial & regulatory reports, clinical trials & pharmaceuticals, technical manuals, legal contracts or other specialties that generally create consistent and accurate translations.
-These translation memories yield better custom machine translation than specialties such as marketing, creative writing and literature that strive for variety.
+Specializations such as financial & regulatory reports, clinical trials & pharmaceuticals, technical manuals, legal contracts, etc. create consistent and accurate translations.
+These translation memories yield better custom machine translation.

 The installer installs and manages the following required dependencies.